ppy/osu-wiki/wiki/Glossary/en.md

 A very popular alternative to the left and right mouse buttons.

 During gameplay, while `Z` is pressed, the left mouse button will not work and vice versa.
-The same applies to the `Z` key and the right mouse button and vice versa.
+The same applies to the `X` key and the right mouse button and vice versa.

 The keyboard tapping keys can be changed in the options menu.